-Кеу Path in Description values.yaml File existing_rootkey wallet ocbrm Whether you are deploying with an existing database or using an existing root key wallet: • true : You are deploying with an existing database or are using an existing root key wallet. • faise : You are deploying with a new database and are using a new root key wallet.
-This is the default.
-When set to false, the BRM Helm chart runs Ids-configjob to load default strings into BRM during the deployment process.
-Manually delete Ids-config-job after BRM is deployed successfully.
-See "Rotating the BRM Root Key" in BRM Cloud Native System Administrator's Guide for more information. is_upgrade ocbrm Whether to upgrade the Helm chart (true) or not (false). is CCI Enchlad o o hum For SSL analysis deployment required in Infrance prenerties ISSSLEnabled ocbrm For SSL-enabled deployment required in infranet.properties. cmSSLTerminatio n ocbrm whether to make the CM the SSL endpoint for the BRM cloud native deployment. true: The CM is the SSL endpoint.
+Кеу Path in Description values.yaml File isSSLEnabled ocbrm For SSL-enabled deployment required in Infranet.properties. cmSSLTerminatio n ocbrm Whether to make the CM the SSL endpoint for the BRM cloud native deployment: true: The CM is the SSL endpoint.
 In this case, TLS can be enabled only between BRM client applications and the CM.
 TLS is disabled between CM and all downstream components such as DMs and EMs.
 Communication between external clients and the CM will still be encrypted by TLS 1.2.
 This setting can increase performance, because it eliminates the overhead needed to handle TLS before processing the PCP packets.
-When set to true, also set the isSSLEnabled key to true. false: SSL is enabled across all components, from client to CM to DMs and EMs.
-This is the default. customSSLWallet ocbrm Whether to use a custom TLS certificate for the CM: • true : A custom TLS certificate is used for the CM.
+When set to true , also set the isSSLEnabled key to true . false: SSL is enabled across all components, from client to CM to DMs and EMs.
+This is the default. customSSLWallet ocbrm Whether to use a custom TLS certificate for the CM: • true: A custom TLS certificate is used for the CM.
 When set to true , also set the cmSSLTermination key to true and move the Oracle wallet (brm_custom_wallet) containing the custom TLS certificate to the top level of the Helm chart. false: The default TLS certificate is used for the CM.
-This is the default See "Using a Custom TLS Certificate" in BRM Cloud Native System Administrator's Guide.
+This is the default.
+See "Using a Custom TLS Certificate" in BRM Cloud Native System Administrator's Guide. extCustomSSLWa IletSecret ocbrm The name of the Kubernetes Secret containing the custom TLS certificate wallet for BRM Server.
+See "About Using External Kubernetes Secrets" in BRM Cloud Native System Administrator's Guide .
 EnableSecurityCo ntext ocbrm Whether to enable a security context in the cluster (true) or not (false).
 The default is false . root_key_rotate ocbrm Whether to rotate the BRM root key (true) or not (false).
 The default is false .
 See "Rotating the BRM Root Key" in BRM Cloud Native System Administrator's Guide. brm_root_pass ocbrm The root password.
+See "Rotating the BRM Root Password" in BRM Cloud Native System Administrator's Guide. rotate_password ocbrm Whether to rotate the BRM root password: true: The BRM root password is replaced with the one specified in the new_brm_root_password key. false: The BRM root password is not changed.
+This is the default.
 See "Rotating the BRM Root Password" in BRM Cloud Native System Administrator's Guide.